illixion/blog.illixion.com/content/posts/4k-in-safari-without-pain.md

 1. Install *IINA* from the official website: [https://iina.io](https://iina.io)
 2. Install *Homebrew* if you don't have it already: [https://brew.sh](https://brew.sh)
-3. Install *ffmpeg* and *youtube-dl* from homebrew using the following Terminal.app command: `brew install ffmpeg youtube-dl`
+3. Install *youtube-dl* from homebrew using the following Terminal.app command: `brew install youtube-dl`

-Now that you've installed everything, you'll need to do some setup in order to make sure that you can actually open videos from Safari and in high quality:
+Now that you've installed everything, you'll need to do some setup in order to make sure that you can actually open videos from Safari and in high quality.

+## Configuration

 1. Open Safari preferences, go to Extensions and activate "Open in IINA" (at this point, you should see the toolbar icon appear, as well as extra right-click options)
 2. Open IINA and go through initial setup
 3. Open IINA preferences, go to the Network tab and check "Enable youtube-dl"

-## Configuration

 At this point, there are a few different options that you can specify in youtube-dl settings: